oroinc/documentation/user_guide_marketing_tools/magento/rfm_user/index.rst

 .. image:: /admin_guide/img/rfm/rfm_marketinglist-topcustomers.png
+   :alt: Select field values in filters

 To simplify creation of the marketing list, you can filter data using a predefined segment.
 Assuming that you have created the "Top customers" segment as described in the `Example 2.
 Top customers segment <./rfm-user#example2-top-customers-segment>`__ , in step 3, instead of applying individual filters to recency, frequency and monetary values, use the **Apply Segment** filter and select the "Top customers" segment for it.

 .. image:: /admin_guide/img/rfm/rfm_marketinglist-topcustomers_sgmnt.png
+   :alt: Use the Apply Segment filter and select the “top customers” segment for it

 For more details about marketing lists and their creation, please see the `Marketing Lists <../../user-guide-role-based/marketing-tools/marketing-lists>`__ guide.